adnankurtovic/acf-gmaps/README.md

 # acf-gmaps
-WordPress plugin for displaying Google Maps location stored in custom field (ACF)
+WordPress plugin for displaying Google Maps and a marker which location is stored in custom field (ACF)